 Dr. William W. Sullivan

-The Center is a set of federally-funded college opportunity programs design to motivate and support students from disadvantaged backgrounds in their pursuit of a college degree.
+The Center is a set of federally-funded college opportunity programs designed to motivate and support students from disadvantaged backgrounds in their pursuit of a college degree.

-The Center serves targeted students who are low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate degree.
+The Center serves eligible participants who are low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate degree.

 The Center provides academic tutoring, personal counseling, mentoring, financial literacy & guidance, and other supports necessary for educational access, retention and graduation.
-We provide direct support services for students, and relevant national training for directors and their staff.
+We provide direct support services for students, as well as relevant national training for directors and their staff.

-An environment where every individual can fulfill his or her post-secondary educational objectives.
+An environment where every individual can fulfill his or her educational objectives.

 The mission of the Center for Academic Enrichment and Outreach (The Center) is to provide traditional and innovative educational opportunities to a diverse community through targeted services and research that promote personal success.